saulshanabrook/search-in-clojure/README.md

 search algorithms, I think if we first decide how these two components should work and fit together, this will provide the proper constraints to design the rest of the system around

+### Pure Functions
+Maybe logging is more complicated because it is usually stateful.

+Maybe instead I should focus on building the purely functional primitives and ignore logging.

+Once those are implemented and can compose together, we can assess the best way to add in the inpurity.